maxnowack/meteor-querychain/README.md

 // add a chain method
 QueryChain.add({
-  name: 'withoutComments', // name of the method
+  withComments: { // name of the method
     query: { // a mongo query
       comments: {
         $gt: 0
+      }
     }
   }
 });